RondoToKG/pokeyellow/README.md

 - Updated Pokemon to their latest official base stats and typings.

 - Gen 1's EXP.ALL now works like Gen 7's Exp Share.
 Pokemon in battle gain 100% of experience, non-fainted pokemon in party gain 50% each.
 EXP.
 ALL text has been greatly reduced. (code from Jojobear13's ShinPokeRed)

+- TM quantity no longer lowers, making TM's have infinite uses.